Teacher walkout at SC McPherson

 rrolle@tribunemedia.net

-A RUMOR about the tragic death of a boy in Dairy Queen last weekend has plunged the SC McPherson school into crisis, prompting teachers to walk out Friday and vow not to return until authorities get a handle on the conflict.
+A RUMOUR about the tragic death of a boy in Dairy Queen two weekends ago plunged the SC McPherson School into crisis last week, prompting teachers to walk out Friday and vow not to return until authorities get a handle on the conflict.

-Robert Valcom Jr, 15, collapsed and died at Dairy Queen's Southwest Plaza location last Saturday afternoon.
+Robert Valcom Jr, 15, collapsed and died at Dairy Queen’s Southwest Plaza location on April 6.

 According to Vernon Rodgers, Bahamas Union of Teachers’ area vice-president for New Providence, some students started a rumour that the boy died because a teacher denied him access to medication during an extracurricular Saturday class.